2048hertz/AdaOS/README.md

 # AdaOS x86

+This repository is to report major issues and download AdaOS

 AdaOS (Ada Operating System) is a GNU/LINUX operating system based on Rocky Linux which focuses on user experience, design, freedom, privacy and stability.

 **DEVELOPMENT BOARD**